RuiquanQiao/COMP6242-group-project/README.md

 outputs/data_fraction/val_macro_f1_curve.png
 ```

-### 5 Forgetting Analysis
+### Forgetting Analysis Across Settings

 ```bash
 python scripts/run_forgetting.py --config configs/base.yaml --download_cifar
 ```

-This script also uses CIFAR-10.
-Use `--download_cifar` if CIFAR-10 has not been
-downloaded yet, or omit it if the dataset already exists under `data/`.
-Use
-`--cifar_root PATH` to point to another location.

-Default forgetting scenarios:
+This script measures how much Task A performance drops after the model is
+continued on Task B. The default run covers three forgetting scenarios:

 ```text
 domain_gap          EuroSAT -> CIFAR-10, same-size splits
 reverse_domain_gap  CIFAR-10 -> EuroSAT, same-size splits
 data_fraction       EuroSAT 10% / 30% / 60% / 100% -> CIFAR-10
 ```

+CIFAR-10 is downloaded only when needed.
+Use `--download_cifar` if it has not
+been downloaded yet, or omit it if the dataset already exists under `data/`.
+Use `--cifar_root PATH` to point to another location.

 Run a subset of scenarios with: